dykyi-roman/book-summary/README.md

 * All class is final.
 All properti and method private by default.
 Follow the immutable state in your class (no setters)

-* Do not use a option dependencies, better put DI in controller.
+* Do not use a option dependencies, better put DI in controller

 * Do not use a option swich param in function.
 Example: setActive($active = true)